curl/curl/docs/HTTP-COOKIES.md

 ## Cookie overview

-  Cookies are `name=contents` pairs that a HTTP server tells the client to hold and then the client sends back those to the server on subsequent requests to the same domains and paths for which the cookies were set.
+  Cookies are `name=contents` pairs that an HTTP server tells the client to hold and then the client sends back those to the server on subsequent requests to the same domains and paths for which the cookies were set.